 Common Misconceptions

-Some folks think a dime is worth $0.Worth adding: others might mistakenly think you need 10 dimes for $2 because they misplace the decimal point.
-Plus, the key is to keep the decimal straight: one dime = 0.
-Day to day, 25 because they confuse it with a quarter.
+Some folks think a dime is worth $0.In real terms, others might mistakenly think you need 10 dimes for $2 because they misplace the decimal point.
+The key is to keep the decimal straight: one dime = 0.25 because they confuse it with a quarter.
 1, so you multiply by 10 to get 1, and by 20 to get 2.

 Common Mistakes